What is Personal Services Income (PSI) in Australia? The Complete Guide

 3. Employment Test

-You pass if:
+You pass this test if:

-• You employ (or contract) others to do at least 20% of the work (by market value)
+• You employ or contract others to do at least 20% of the work by market value

-• The staff are not just administrative
+• The staff are not just performing administrative duties

 4. Business Premises Test

-You pass if:
+You pass this test if:

 • The premises are used exclusively for your work

-What Happens If You Fail All PSI Tests?
+What Happens If You Fail All PSI Tests

 If you fail all four tests, the PSI rules apply.
+This means:

 • You must show the PSI portion and explain how it was earned